PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step3.md

 ## Set the FLASK_APP environment variable

-First we will need to set the `FLASK_APP` environment variable so that the Flask server knows where the entry point is.
+First we will need to set the `FLASK_APP` environment variable, so that the Flask server knows where the entry point is.

+Note: this can't be done through the `.env` file we set up in the previous step, because the environment variable needs to exist _before_ we start the server.

 `export FLASK_APP=server.py`{{execute}}